xXleowXx/gitlab-charts/doc/installation/migration/helm_to_omnibus.md

 1. Prepare a clean machine and install Omnibus GitLab version identical to your GitLab Helm chart version by following the guide [Manually download and install a GitLab package](https://docs.gitlab.com/omnibus/manual_install.html).

+1. Verify the integrity of Git repositories on your GitLab Helm chart instance before the migration.
+See the [integrity check Rake task](https://docs.gitlab.com/ee/administration/raketasks/check.html) documentation for how to perform this task.

 1. Create [a backup of your GitLab Helm chart instance](../../backup-restore/backup.md).
 Make sure to [backup secrets](../../backup-restore/backup.md#backup-the-secrets) as well.

 1. backup your `/etc/gitlab/gitlab-secrets.json` on your Omnibus GitLab instance.

-1. Use the file `secrets.yaml` obtained from your GitLab Helm chart instance to fill your `/etc/gitlab/gitlab-secrets.json` file on the new Omnibus GitLab instance:

 1. Use the file `secrets.yaml` obtained from your GitLab Helm chart instance to fill your `/etc/gitlab/gitlab-secrets.json` file on the new Omnibus GitLab instance:
     1. open it with any text editor available and replace all the secrets in the section `gitlab_rails` with the secrets from the file `secrets.yaml`: